Action-adventure game: Grand Theft Auto clone

 A Grand Theft Auto clone belongs to a subgenre of open world action-adventure video games in the third-person perspective.
 They are characterized by their likeness to the Grand Theft Auto series in either gameplay or overall design.
 In these types of open world games, players may find and use a variety of vehicles and weapons while roaming freely in an open world setting.

 Metroidvania

 Metroidvania is a portmanteau of Metroid and Castlevania; such games are sometimes referred to as "search action", and are generally based on two-dimensional platformers.
 They emphasize both exploration and puzzle-solving with traditional platform gameplay.

 Survival horror

 Survival horror games emphasize "inventory management" and making sure the player has enough ammunition and recovery items to "survive" the horror setting.
 This is a thematic genre with diverse gameplay, so not all survival horror games share all the features.
 The Resident Evil franchise popularized this subgenre.

+Zelda-like

+Many games with gameplay similar to those in The Legend of Zelda series are called Zelda clones or Zelda-like games.